 "I feel like I'm in a therapy group being run by my own rapist."

-He also delivers a very bitter one to Olly during the inquiry on leaking.
+- He also delivers a very bitter one to Ollie during the inquiry on leaking.

 "Yeah, you think it's my finger, bitch."